SuperOfficeDocs/superoffice-docs/docs/api/web-services/so-timezone.md

 `2018-12-24T12:34:45+0100` is one hour after UTC, i.e. in the euro time zone (aka the Romance zone on Windows).

-These time zone specifiers are added by Javascript (and C#/Newtonsoft) when the date is either UTC or has a known time zone offset (i.e. is local).
+These time zone specifiers are added by JavaScript (and C#/Newtonsoft) when the date is either UTC or has a known time zone offset (i.e. is local).

 So you can specify one [time zone in the header][1], while the dates actually belong to a different zone.